-If the change of residential address occurs within the same county that the notary is commissioned, the amendment form can be filed in the online portal.
+If the change of residential address occurs within the same county that the notary is commissioned, the change of personal information form which states the old address and new address is all that will need to be submitted.

-Notaries who move from one county to another within Arkansas must have their commission transferred to the new county of residence through the circuit clerk.
-See detailed instructions in our user guide.
+Notaries who move from one county to another within Arkansas must submit a change of personal information form and have their commission transferred to the new county of residence.